MohammadAtikurRahman/railway-map/README.md

 # Railway Map

-`railway-map` is a React library for visualizing train routes and stations country-wise.
+`railway-network` is a React library for visualizing train routes and stations country-wise.
 It uses OpenRailway or Overpass APIs to fetch and display railway data, allowing customization of station icons and train routes.

 ## Features
 - Display train routes and stations for a specified country.